-6.1 Spatial maps and data
+Spatial maps and data

 Since autumn 2015 there has been collected the range of various spatial data focusing mainly on the present use of shipping and its restrictions.
-Additionally has been cathered spatial data of potential future developments in line with shipping.
-There has been carried out first attempts to analyse the availability and differences between spatial data of shipping
+Additionally has been gathered spatial data of potential future developments in line with shipping.
+There has been carried out first attempts to analyze the availability and differences between spatial data of shipping (see Table 3).

-Table 3.
-List of shipping layers
+Table 3: List of potential shipping layers.
+Source: Own CBC team elaboration

-Don't exist/not specified
+Exists Don't exist/not specified Not available

-Not available

 Name of the layer Estonia Latvia Sweden

 HELCOM Secretariat AIS maps

 Existing ship routes (areas/polygon) based on navigational charts

 Traffic separation scheme

 Deep water route

 Two-way route

-Anchorage area also anchorage point
+Anchorage area

 Yachting area

 Ports (during the planning process proposal to add pie chart on a map)

 Military exercise areas

 Dumping ground also dumped explosives (point)

-Restricted areas Probably don't exist
+Restricted areas probably don't exist

 Protected areas where navigation is forbidden

 Wrecks

-Underwater cultural heritage Data request sent Not considered as relevant for shipping
+Underwater cultural heritage not considered as relevant for shipping

-Major road necessary to include if available
+Major road

-Major railroads necessary to include if available
+Major railroads

 Ice Road routes/areas

 Bridge

 Former mined area, open for shipping

-As different CBC countries are in different stage of planning there are also available map layers describing the indicative future developments (Table 4).
+As different CBC countries are in different stage of planning there are also available map layers describing the indicative future developments (see Table 4).

-Table 4.
-Indicative map layers to describe the future use of transport that will be added to the existing use
+Table 4: Indicative map layers to describe the future use of transport that are added to the existing use.
+Source: Own CBC team elaboration